vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/CoM Weekly.md

 	"Look beyond the mist" ->
 		Intel agent for mafia, espionage, info stealing Uncanny intuition
-		There're not sure where the mafia went
+		There're not sure where the mafia went, did they go under?
+Did they hide?
+		It's hard to hard from Danny
+		"Why me?"